randyrossi/vicii-kawari/README.md

 Kawari-Mini  | No  | No         | Yes         | Yes
 Kawari-POV   | No  | No         | Yes         | No

-'POV' Stands for Plain Old VIC and is meant to be nothing more than a VIC-II replacement (no extra features)
+'POV' Stands for Plain Old VIC and is meant to be nothing more than a VIC-II replacement with no extra features other than the ability to flash the device.
+Kawari-POV has never been produced but is possible using the Mini PCB design with some parts omitted.

 For a chart breaking down all features available or missing for a particular board design, please see [MODELS.md](doc/MODELS.md)